From Enslavement

 Description: "negro child"

-Notes: One of six "negro children born to slaves brought to Bullskin Township by Boyd at the close of the Revolution.
+Notes: One of six "negro children" born to enslaved women brought to Bullskin Township by Boyd at the close of the Revolution.
+(Ellis)

 Date of Record: Township history written in 1882.